-The deficit deadlift will help you improve your conventional barbell deadlift.
+The deficit deadlift benefits your conventional deadlift.

-And when you improve your regular deadlift, you stand to gain more deadlift benefits than you could ever imagine.
+And when you improve your regular deadlift, you stand to gain more deadlift fitness benefits than you could ever imagine.

-Deadlifts are one of the best strength training exercises you can do.
+It is one of the best strength training exercises you can do.

 While there is nothing wrong with traditional deadlifts, some exercisers want or need some additional deadlift training variations.

-One of the best deadlift assistance exercises is the deficit deadlift, sometimes known as an elevated deadlift.
+One of the best deadlift assistance exercises is the deficit deadlift, sometimes known as an elevated surface deadlift.

-Regular Deadlift VS Deficit Deadlift
+Regular Deadlift vs Deficit Deadlift